-Honors courses, offered either through individual departments (designated as H) or the Honors College (designated as GN_HON), provide MU professors with the opportunity to teach the university’s exceptional undergraduate students–in small seminar settings, through strong inter-personal connections, and intensive and highly-engaged performance.
+Honors courses, offered either through individual departments (designated as H) or the Honors College (designated as GN_HON), provide MU professors with the opportunity to teach many of the university’s exceptional undergraduate students–in small seminar settings, through strong inter-personal connections, and intensive and highly-engaged performance.
 Honors courses set the stage for additional mentoring and teaching possibilities, including honors research and theses.

 To graduate from the Honors College, a student needs to complete successfully a minimum of 20 honors credits (if student enrolled prior to fall 2017) or 24 honors credits (for all students enrolling in or after fall 2017), which can be accomplished through a variety of options, including not only departmental and General Honors courses, but also independent study, approved internships, Honors Learning-by-Contract (HLBC), and approved graduate-level courses in the junior and senior year.
 Honors courses are generally offered for 1-5 credits, depending upon the discipline, course, and structure.

 This document presents our philosophy of honors education and offers specific guidelines for developing an honors course.
 Like all useful documents, it is intended to be adaptable.